-The shift to working remotely, driven by COVID-19, is only increasing cybersecurity risks facing businesses.
+The shift to working remotely has increased cybersecurity risks facing businesses.
 In addition to the mitigation efforts mentioned above, the Company has increased its communications to employees and the frequency of its cybersecurity training to employees, and re-emphasized Company procedures and their importance.
 The Company has also taken the opportunity to accelerate some of its key cybersecurity projects contained in its multi-year road map, where possible.